pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/ComparisonWithSwiftData.md

 ### CloudKit

-Both SharingGRDB and SwiftData support basic synchronization of models to CloudKit so that data can be made available on all of a user's devices.
-However, SharingGRDB also supports sharing records with other iCloud users, and it exposes the underlying CloudKit data types (e.g. `CKRecord`) so that you can interact directly with CloudKit if needed.
+Both SQLiteData and SwiftData support basic synchronization of models to CloudKit so that data can be made available on all of a user's devices.
+However, SQLiteData also supports sharing records with other iCloud users, and it exposes the underlying CloudKit data types (e.g. `CKRecord`) so that you can interact directly with CloudKit if needed.

-Setting up a database and sync engine in SharingGRDB isn't much different from setting up a SwiftData stack with CloudKit.
-The main difference is that one must explicitly provide the container identifier in SharingGRDB because SwiftData has been privileged in being able to inspect the Entitlements.plist in order to automatically extract that information:
+Setting up a database and sync engine in SQLiteData isn't much different from setting up a SwiftData stack with CloudKit.
+The main difference is that one must explicitly provide the container identifier in SQLiteData because SwiftData has been privileged in being able to inspect the Entitlements.plist in order to automatically extract that information:

 @Row {
   @Column {
     ```swift
-    // SharingGRDB
+    // SQLiteData
     @main
     struct MyApp: App {
       init() {